guicaulada/wowmacros/macros/cmds/README.md

 ### 10. `/way <x> <y>`
 Creates a waypoint, similar to how TomTom works.
 Note that the game only allows one waypoint at a time, and you must be on the correct map for the coordinates to work correctly.
 This command is helpful for navigating to specific locations.

+### 11. `/savebars`
+Saves the current action bars for the current loadout, allowing them to be shared with other characters of the same specialization.
+This is useful for maintaining consistent action bar setups across multiple characters.

+### 12. `/loadbars`
+Loads the saved action bars for the current loadout, allowing you to apply the same action bar setup on other characters of the same specialization.
+This helps ensure that your action bars remain consistent across different characters.